mpat505/CSC325ClassProjectForked/docs/contributor-guides/markdownQA.md

 markdownlint -f "**/*.md"
 ```

 This command checks all Markdown files in the repository and reports any formatting issues based on the [CommonMark](https://commonmark.org/) specification and rules excluded in [`.markdownlint.yaml`](/.markdownlint.yaml).
+The command attempts to fix any formatting issues it can.
 Ignored files and directories get identified in [`.markdownlintignore`](/.markdownlintignore)

+### Success criteria

+markdownlint-cli provides an exit code of 0.

 ## Step 2: Check grammar and spelling